Why does the school need to fundraise for this project?

 How will the project benefit the non-arty girl?

 Who says anyone is ‘non-arty’?
 One of our aims is to encourage more girls to have a go.
 The Arts Centre will give us the wherewithal to lay on more house plays, open mic nights, poetry readings, song writing.
 Then there is the benefit of the recital hall which will become the new venue for assemblies and for seminars.
-And the foyer space, will become the place for girls to meet up between lessons.
-More than this, the project will give a huge lift to our campus, making the school more attractive.
+And the foyer space, will become the place for girls to meet up between lessons, enjoy socials and even match teas.
+The new Centre will have a positive impact on every girl in the school, whatever their interests or talents.
+Furthermore, the project will also give a huge lift to our campus, making the school more attractive.

 How will the Arts Centre benefit the wider community?